michaelarnauts/home-assistant-comfoconnect/README.md

 This integration supports the following additional features over the existing integration:

-* Configurable through the UI.
+* Configurable through the UI
-* Allows to modify the balance mode, bypass mode, temperature profile and ventilation mode.
+* Allows to modify the balance mode, bypass mode, temperature profile and ventilation mode
-* Changes to fan speed won't be reverted after 2 hours.
+* Changes to fan speed won't be reverted after 2 hours
-* Support to clear alarms.
+* Support to clear alarms
-* Ignores invalid sensor values at the beginning of a session.
-(Workaround for bridge firmware bug)
+* Ignores invalid sensor values at the beginning of a session (Workaround for bridge firmware bug)
+* Throttles high frequency sensor updates (airflow & fan duty) to once every 10 seconds

+**Note: Not all sensors are enabled by default.
+You can enable them on the integration page.**

 ## Installation